Table of Contents

 Hepatitis A is caused by infection with the hepatitis A virus.
 You get the virus when you unknowingly eat a small amount of infected feces.
 This can happen through person-to-person contact, or through eating or drinking contaminated food or water.

 A person can have and spread hepatitis A, even if that person does not have any symptoms.
 You are most likely to get hepatitis A from another person when:

 - A person who has the virus does not wash their hands properly after going to the bathroom

-- A parent does not wash his or her hands properly after changing the diaper of an infected child
+- A parent does not wash their hands properly after changing the diaper of an infected child

 - A caregiver does not wash their hands properly after cleaning up the stool of an infected person

 - A person has sex with a person who has the virus

 You can also get infected with hepatitis A by eating contaminated food or drinking contaminated water.
 Contaminated food and water are more common in developing countries.
 When traveling in areas where hepatitis A is common, avoid eating raw fruits and vegetables, shellfish, ice, and untreated water.